elliele/data-structures_and_algorithms/README.md

 Data Structures & Algorthims in Python

 # Objective
-Completed exercises from Data Structures &amp; Algorithms in Python by Goodrich.
+Completed exercises from Data Structures &amp; Algorithms in Python by Goodrich

 ## Source